-Candidates who have met the requirements are issued a certificate.
-The Chief/Administrator is then notified that the newly acquired certification will be available to view and print within 10 business days of the issue date via the UFRA Certification and Training Lookup System at https://uvu.edu/ufra/lookup/.
-Patches are at cost.
-New printed certificates with an original seal attached may be requested from the Certification Department for a fee of \$10 per certificate.
-Wallet cards are sent to candidates if their photos are five years old or newer.
-A \$40 testing/certification fee will be assessed if the candidate passes their written exam on the second attempt, and a \$60 fee will be assessed if the candidate passes their written exam on the third attempt.
+Candidates who have met the requirements for certification will continue to have access to their wallet ID card and certificate online via the UFRA Certification and Training Lookup System at https://uvu.edu/ufra/lookup/.
+Patches are included with each certification (if available for that level).
+Additional patches are \$10.
+New printed certificates with an original seal attached may be requested from the Certification Department for a fee of \$20 per certificate.
+A hard wallet ID card is \$20.